-After lunch we checked into our campsite and got the lay of the land.
+After lunch, we checked into our campsite and got the lay of the land.
 The campground isn’t our favorite layout.
-It is set up more for RVs and are stacked one site right next to each other.
-The one really good thing was there was a restaurant just outside the campground that we planned to eat at for dinner.
+It is set up more for RVs and is stacked one site right next to each other.
+The one really good thing was there was a restaurant just outside the campground that we planned to eat for dinner.
 More on that later.

 Morro Rock was calling us so we headed out to walk around this ginormous rock that is the last of the Nine Sisters extinct volcanic peaks.
 It is 576′ tall and sits there like a beacon to us tourists.
 Along with hundreds of other people, we walked the path from the parking lot around the rock.
 Otters were playing in the harbor and diving deep when boats came in.
 The wind was brutal that day but also made for some gorgeous pictures when the waves crashed along the jetty and the ocean spray floated over.
 Some people were dangerously close to where the waves were crashing…made us a little nervous.
 We took our time exploring and walked back on the path to explore the other side and check out sunset spots.